numediart/DMDC/README.md

     Make sure you have followed all the steps in the [Setup Guide](setup.md) before proceeding.

 2. **Configure and Run the Pipeline**
+    - Ensure you have activated the appropriate Conda environment.
-    Open `pipeline_W10.py` and update the settings to match your environment and requirements.
+    - Edit the configuration settings in `pipeline_W10.py` to match your system paths and project requirements.
-    Then, run the script to start the data extraction process.
+    - Run the openface container
+        ```bash
+        docker run -it --rm algebr/openface:latest
+        #OR
+        sudo docker run -it --rm algebr/openface:latest
+        ```
+    - Run the pipeline using the Conda environment’s Python executable:
+      ```bash
+      conda activate dmdc-pipeline
+      python pipeline_W10.py
+      ```
+    This will initiate the data extraction process according to your specified configuration.

 3. **Clean and Merge the Data**
     After the pipeline finishes, run `DataSetCleaningTools/dataclean.py`.